Harrell18W/schedule-keeper/docs/server-setup.md

 To test the bot, open the Slack App.
 The bot user you created should be in your workspace under Apps.
 Click it, and send it the /register command.
 If it responds, the bot is working.
 No further configuration can be performed without the client.

+## Troubleshooting

+If the MySQL server is restarted, the server needs to be restarted as well:

+`sudo systemctl restart sk-server`